FRC4048/robot-docs/docs/pathplanner.md

 !!! note
     The reason we don't store the wrapped command in `Paths` is because it would not have the correct parent command by default.

+## Path on the Fly

+We have Helper class called `PathPlannerUtils` that aids in creating simple paths to a desired location.

+There are multiple ways getting the robot from position x to position y.
+Here are some pros and cons of using Paths of the fly.

+### Pros

+- Has built in obstacle avoidance.
+- Uses the same path finding PID as autonomous.
+- Simple to use.

+### Cons

+- Has a fixed tolerance so it can only get robot to a *general* location.

+!!! note
+    If you need a precise location checkout [WPILib Trajectory Generation](https://docs.wpilib.org/en/stable/docs/software/advanced-controls/trajectories/trajectory-generation.html) and [SwerveControllerCommand](https://github.com/wpilibsuite/allwpilib/blob/main/wpilibNewCommands/src/main/java/edu/wpi/first/wpilibj2/command/SwerveControllerCommand.java)